regen-network/regen-ledger/x/group/README.md

 ## Changing Group Membership

-In the current implementation, changing a group's membership (adding or removing members or changing their power) will cause all existing proposals for group accounts linked to this group to be invalidated.
+In the current implementation, changing a group's membership (adding or removing members or changing their weight) will cause all existing proposals for group accounts linked to this group to be invalidated.
 They will simply fail if someone calls `Msg/Exec` and will eventually be garbage collected.